Arcadia-Science/notebook-pub-template/developer-docs/ENVIRONMENT_SETUP.md

 pip install -e .
 ```

-And finally, install the [pre-commit](https://pre-commit.com/) hooks:
+And finally, install the [pre-commit](https://pre-commit.com/) hooks.
+This is optional but recommended:

 ```bash
 pre-commit install